-Presenting a history of rescue and EMS services in Durham County and Durham city.
+Here’s a history of rescue and EMS services in Durham County and Durham city.
 This originated as a blog posting in 2014, and has been expanded here.
-With reader input, it may get further expanded!
+Reader inputs are encouraged!
 Click to enlarge:

 Ambulance services in Durham and Durham County included private providers (including Beacon Ambulance Service, based in Raleigh), funeral homes (such as Amey’s Funeral Home and Florist, Burthey Funeral Service, Clements Funeral Service, etc.), and even hospitals.
 Watts Hospital had at least one ambulance as shown in this image circa 1940.
 Same is courtesy the North Carolina Collection at Durham County Library.
 See more information:

 1960 – Durham FD receives a 1957 GMC rescue truck provided by Durham County Civil Defense.
 It’s housed at Station 2, and manned by firefighters who were trained by the Red Cross in first aid.

 1963 – Durham FD takes over operation of county rescue truck in August 1963.
 Previously operated by volunteers.

 1964 – Durham FD opens new Station 1.
 The rescue truck is moved to Station 1.
 There were no assigned paid positions, so one firefighter from each of the engines was assigned to ride Rescue 1, when it’s needed.

 1964, after – Rescue 1 replaced with late 1960s GMC van.